CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab26-Gettingstarted.md

 Welcome to your AI-102: Azure AI Engineer Associate workshop!
 We’re excited to guide you through hands-on learning with Azure AI services using Azure AI Foundry, the Azure portal, and tools like Document Intelligence, Custom Vision, the Language Service, etc., to create, deploy, and test intelligent solutions.

-# Lab 20: Recognize and Synthesize Speech
+# Lab 26: Detect and analyze faces

 ### Overall Estimated Timing: 30 Minutes

 ## Overview

-In this hands-on lab, you'll gain practical experience building a speaking clock with Azure AI Speech.
-You will provision an Azure AI Speech resource, configure a Python environment in Azure Cloud Shell, and integrate the Speech SDK into a console application.
-You’ll implement speech-to-text (recognizing spoken input from an audio file) and text-to-speech (generating natural-sounding audio to a .wav file), then enhance expressiveness using Speech Synthesis Markup Language (SSML).
-By the end of this lab, you’ll be confident creating, configuring, and consuming Azure AI Speech for end-to-end recognition and synthesis scenarios
+In this hands-on lab, you’ll build an end-to-end face detection and analysis solution with Azure AI Face by provisioning the service, capturing its endpoint and key, and—using Azure Cloud Shell cloning a prebuilt Python project configured with the Face SDK to detect faces and extract attributes such as head pose, occlusions (eyes, mouth, forehead), and accessories (e.g., glasses); you’ll then generate annotated images with bounding boxes and download them for verification, leaving you confident in provisioning, authenticating from code, analyzing images programmatically, and validating outputs for responsible, privacy-aware scenarios.

 ## Objectives